-The persons whose signatures appear below hereby certify that they are authorized to execute this surety bond on behalf of the Principal and Surety(ies) and that the wording of this surety bond is identical to the wording specified in [subdivision 22a-449(d)-109 (i) (2) of these regulations] subsection 22a-449(d)-109(h)(2) of the RCSA as such regulations were constituted on the date this bond was executed.
+The persons whose signatures appear below hereby certify that they are authorized to execute this surety bond on behalf of the Principal and Surety(ies) and that the wording of this surety bond is identical to the wording specified in [subdivision 22a-449(d)-109 (i) (2) of these regulations] section 22a-449(d)-109(h)(2) of the RCSA as such regulations were constituted on the date this bond was executed.

 Principal {Signature(s)}

 {Names(s)}

 {Title(s)}

 {Corporate seal}

 Corporate Surety(ies)

 {Name and address}

 {State of Incorporation}

 {Liability limit}: \$

-{Signature(s)}
+{Signature(s)} -

 {Names(s) and title(s)}

 {Corporate seal}

-{For every co-surety, provide signature(s), corporate seal, and other information in the same manner as Surety above.} for
+{For every co-surety, provide signature(s), corporate seal, and other information in the same man Surety above.} ner as for

 Bond premium: \$

 - (3) Under the terms of the bond, the surety shall become liable on the bond obligation when the owner or operator fails to perform as guaranteed by the bond.
-In all cases, the surety's liability is limited to the per-occurrence and annual aggregate penal sums. - (4) The owner or operator who uses a surety bond to satisfy the requirements of subsection 22a-449(d)-109[(d) of these regulations] (c) of the RCSA shall establish a standby trust fund when the surety bond is acquired.
-Under the terms of the bond, all amounts paid by the surety under the bond shall be deposited directly into the standby trust fund in accordance with instructions from the [Director] Commissioner under subsection 22a-449(d)-109[](s) of [these regulations] the RCSA.
-This standby trust fund shall meet the requirements specified in subsection 22a-449(d)-109[(k) of these regulations](n) of the RCSA.
+In all cases, the surety's liability is limited to the per-occurrence and annual aggregate penal sums. - (4) The owner or operator who uses a surety bond to satisfy the requirements of subsection 22a-449(d)-109[(d) of these regulations] (c) of this section shall establish a standby trust fund when the surety bond is acquired.
+Under the terms of the bond, all amounts paid by the surety under the bond shall be deposited directly into the standby trust fund in accordance with instructions from the [Director] commissioner under subsection [22a-449(d)-109 (s) of these regulations] (s) of this section.
+This standby trust fund shall meet the requirements specified in subsection [22a-449(d)-109(k) of these regulations] (n) of this section.

-[(j)](i) Letter of credit.
+[(j)] (i) Letter of credit.

-(1) An owner or operator may satisfy the requirements of subsection 22a-449(d)-109[(d) of these regulations](c) of the UST regulations by obtaining an irrevocable standby letter of credit that conforms to the requirements of this section.
-The issuing institution shall be an entity that has the authority to issue letters of credit in each state where used and whose letter-of-credit operations are regulated and examined by a federal or state agency.

-(2) The letter of credit shall be worded as follows, except that instructions in brackets are to be replaced with the relevant information and the brackets deleted:
+- (1) An owner or operator may satisfy the requirements of subsection [22a-449(d)-109(d) of these regulations] (c) of this section by obtaining an irrevocable standby letter of credit that conforms to the requirements of this section.
+The issuing institution shall be an entity that has the authority to issue letters of credit in each state where used and whose letter-of-credit operations are regulated and examined by a federal or state agency. - (2) The letter of credit shall be worded as follows, except that instructions in brackets are to be replaced with the relevant information and the brackets deleted: